thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 In that scenario we will use [`IBM Cloud`](https://cloud.ibm.com/login) with a [`Virtual Private Cloud`](https://www.ibm.com/cloud/learn/vpc) and a [`Red Hat OpenShift cluster`](https://www.ibm.com/cloud/openshift) with [`Argo CD installed`](https://github.com/redhat-developer/gitops-operator) and integrated with a GitHub project.

-Here are the major steps:
+These are the major sections:

 1. Define a target outline of the architecture
 2. Identify the needed `Software Everywhere` Terraform modules for the target outline